manicinc/logomaker/README.md

-# Logomaker by Manic.agency 🎨✨
+# Logomaker - An experiment in human-computer interaction

-Forge your brand's unique text-based identity instantly, right in your browser!
 Logomaker is a free, open-source logo generator packed with fonts, effects, and export options, designed with **extreme portability** and **offline-first** use in mind.

+Logomaker was built by [Manic](https://manic.agency), a dev shop catered towards creative and thoughtfully-designed software.
+As an experiment to test the capabilities of generative AI's coding abilities, Logomaker was built solely with prompts given to LLMS, mainly GPT-4, Claude 3 (Opus/Sonnet, and Gemini Pro, with minimal handcoding done besides modifying the files and testing / guiding the LLMs.

+Likewise, no visual design / mockups were involved in creating the software, just guiding the LLM with specific prompts and iterating.

 ![Logomaker Preview](./preview.png)